-- Then if I bring the rhomboid into things which will retract the scapula and move the shoulder joint back.
+- Then if I bring the rhomboid into things, it will retract the scapula and move the shoulder joint back.

-- Lastly if I bringing the lats into it, this will build more tension around the shoulder joint.
+- Lastly, bringing the lats into it will build more tension around the shoulder joint.

-Doing these four things will lead to a more stable and more protected position when performing the deadlift.
+Doing these four things will lead to a more stable and protected position when performing the Deadlift.

 New Technique and a Decrease in Weight

-Now, once again, with nearly all exercises when you start playing around with your technique and cueing, it ends up affecting the load that you can lift for a short period of time.
+Now, once again, with nearly all exercises, when you start playing around with your technique and cueing, it affects the load you can lift for a short period.

-But after you integrate the new technique into your movement, your muscles figure out how to do it, your body figures out the movement and the weight will catch up.
+But after you integrate the new technique into your movement, your muscles figure out how to do it, your body figures out the action, and the weight will catch up.

-So there you go, those are the four things that you can do in order to protect your shoulder if you are recovering from a shoulder injury or shoulder pain when you are doing the deadlift.
+So there you go.
+Those are the four things that you can do to protect your shoulder if you are recovering from a shoulder injury or shoulder pain when you are doing the Deadlift.

-Now if you are looking for a fantastic resource when it comes to the deadlift, I recommend Deadlift Dynamite.
-It is written by Pavel Tsatsouline (The person who brought the kettlebell to North America) and Andy Bolton (First person to deadlift 1000 lbs.)
-It is an amazing resource.
+Now, if you are looking for a fantastic resource for the Deadlift, I recommend Deadlift Dynamite.
+It is written by Pavel Tsatsouline (The person who brought the kettlebell to North America) and Andy Bolton (The first person to deadlift 1000 lbs.)
+It is a fantastic resource.

 Take care and bye, bye.